 Master Bond's thermally conductive adhesives offer superior heat dissipation for a wide range of electronic applications.
 Both one and two component systems are available for use.
-They include epoxies, silicones and elastomeric products.
+They include epoxies, silicones and other elastomeric products.
 Special formulations designed for unusual service conditions are also available.

 Formulating Thermally Conductive Compounds